BeamMP/Docs/docs/en/game/getting-started.md

 ### **2d.
 Updating the Launcher**

-If you already built the launcher and want to update it, enter the BeamMP-Launcher folder where the build process happened and run these:
+If you already built the launcher and want to update it:

 ```bash
 cd BeamMP-Launcher
 git fetch --tags